intel/grunt-zipup/README.md

 type: grunt files object, mandatory

 Specifies which files to include in the output zip file.
-See http://gruntjs.com/configuring-tasks#files for details of the supported formats.
+See [grunt's API docs](http://gruntjs.com/configuring-tasks#files) for details of the supported formats.

 Some examples:

 *   Add three specific files to the zip file: